Antoine-92/Evently/README.md

 ### CSV Export for Events and Participants

-The application now includes a robust CSV export feature, enabling users to easily retrieve and share event data or participant information in a structured format compatible with spreadsheet software.
+The application includes a CSV export feature, enabling users to easily retrieve and share event data or participant information in a structured format compatible with spreadsheet software.

 **Key Features:**
 - **Export Event Data:**